Operations & Deployment

 Logging:

-• Structured JSON logs to stdout; provider capture (DigitalOcean (Betterstack or Papertrail add-on) or Fly logs).
+• Structured JSON logs to stdout; provider capture (DigitalOcean has Betterstack or Papertrail add-ons).

 Monitoring & Alerts: